 - 9.1.
 We recognise that children cannot be expected to raise concerns in an environment where staff fail to do so. - 9.2.
 All staff should be aware of their duty to raise concerns, where they exist, about the attitude or actions of colleagues (Including supply staff and volunteers) - 9.3.
-Concerns about another staff member who may pose a risk of harm to children should be referred to the Headteacher; where there are concerns about the Headteacher, this should be referred to the Chair of Governors (KCSIE 2021). - 9.4.
-All staff will receive the school's Whistleblowing Policy in September via the staff Information Handbook.
-This will be signed for by staff to confirm they have read and understood the document. - 9.5.
-Further details can also be found in KCSIE 2020 Part 4: allegations of abuse made against teachers and other staff, including supply teachers and volunteers (p.
-81 onwards).
+Concerns about another staff member who may pose a risk of harm to children should be referred to the Headteacher; where there are concerns about the Headteacher, this should be referred to the Chair of Governors (KCSIE 2022).
+For the purpose of this Policy, this is lain Turner (see P3 of this Policy for contact details)

+- 9.4.
+All staff will receive the school's Whistleblowing Policy in September via the staff Information Handbook.. - 9.5.
+Further details can also be found in KCSIE 2022 Part 4: allegations of abuse made against teachers and other staff, including supply teachers and volunteers (p.
+85 onwards).